K L I K • H I E R • V O O R • N E D E R L A N D S > >

 Photo: ‘A Passage In Time’ by Stefaan van Biesen [2024]: design of an original postcard in 2D or bas-relief, Format: 10.5 x 20 cm.
 Drawing on Steinbach paper, acrylic, plexi and forex.

-The initiative was launched last year because of the controversy surrounding the renovation of the Thermes and Gaanderijen.
-The Ostend city council of the time approved a cooperation agreement that focused on the construction of some 15,588 square meters of apartments and parking spaces on the site.
-Heritage movement Dement Oostende vzw immediately latched onto the dossier and organized awareness campaigns to have the decision reversed.
-In support of their actions on the protection and preservation of heritage, one third of the proceeds from the sale of the unique works goes to the association.
+This initiative was launched last year in response to the controversy over the renovation of the Thermes and Gaanderijen.
+The then-city council approved a plan to build approximately 15,588 square meters of apartments and parking on the site.
+Heritage group Dement Oostende vzw quickly mobilized, organizing campaigns to reverse the decision.
+To support their efforts in heritage preservation, one-third of the proceeds from the sale of the unique artworks will be donated to the association.

 Guided tree walk and conversation on asbestos.
 Joint walk to the installation on the dike of Fort Liefkenshoek led by Stefaan van Biesen and Annemie Mestdagh.
 We listened to some excerpts from interviews with asbestos victims or their relatives and to ‘Herinneringen aan een militair bastion’ by Hilde Reyniers.
 We meet in the officers' quarters where Johan De Vos, inspirer of Stoff vzw, tells a story about the route of asbestos from its origins to the port of Antwerp.
 Afterwards, we engage in conversation.